 - Business name and logo may appear on fencing, but other banners and signs are generally prohibited.

 - The size of patio should be limited as necessary to minimize disturbance where there are nearby residential dwellings.
-Patio service shall be stopped by 11:00 pm unless otherwise extended by the City, and sound levels are not to exceed 60d Ba.
+Sound levels are not to exceed 60d Ba.

 - All cooking must take place inside within the licensed area.

 - No open-air fires (bonfires, no solid fuel permitted) allowed within the patio, however enclosed gas radiant heaters can be used as per manufacturer's instructions.